eHacksTeam/eHacks2017/README.md

 ## Goals:

-~Win prize for Data Vizualization~
+-Do something with Data Vizualization

--Win prize for Data Use
+-Do something with Big Data

 ## Finding rude people on twitter.